>CLICK HERE TO CONTINUE TO THE NEXT

 occurring around us and in us?
 Why learn such a seemingly abstract

-to approach understanding nature’s truths, one MUST grasp its most fundamental
+begin to approach understanding nature’s truths, one MUST grasp its most

 Theoretical